Dacia Sandrider: Specifications

 The Sandrider is visually based on the Dacia Manifesto SUV concept car, but was technically developed by Prodrive together with Renault-Alpine and Dacia.
 Dacia stressed that the Sandrider is not a redesigned Prodrive Hunter.
-Unlike the Prodrive Hunter, the Sandrider has, among other things, a new engine from the Nissan Z 3.0L V6 twin turbo,a new chassis and suspension, and a fully redesigned body.
+Unlike the Prodrive Hunter, the Sandrider has, among other things, a new engine from the Nissan Z 3.0L V6 twin turbo, a new chassis and suspension and a fully redesigned body.
 The Sandrider consists of a carbon body on a tubular frame chassis with a reinforced subframe and reinforced shock absorbers and suspension with double wishbones.
-It has a sequential 6-speed gearbox and permanent four-wheel drive on 37×12.5 R17 BF Goodrich and 350 mm suspension travel.
+It has a sequential 6-speed gearbox and permanent four-wheel drive on 37×12.5 R17 BFGoodrich and 350 mm suspension travel.

 Competition history

 The Dacia Sandrider made its rally raid debut at the Rallye du Maroc 2024.
-There, Nasser Al-Attiyah won, Sebastien Loeb came in second and Cristina Gutiérrez 82nd.
+There, Nasser Al-Attiyah won, Sébastien Loeb came in second and Cristina Gutiérrez 82nd.

 Dacia competes with three vehicles in the 2025 Dakar Rally and in the entire 2025 World Rally-Raid Championship season.
 Al-Attiyah, Loeb and Gutiérrez continue as drivers.
 At the 2025 Dakar Rally, Loeb was forced to retire early on after he flipped his car, causing damage to the roll cage that the organizers deemed structural.
 Meanwhile, Gutiérrez was also taken out of contention due to a technical defect.
 Only Al-Attiyah was classified, placing fourth overall after winning the ninth stage.
+Dacia won its first Dakar Rally in 2026, with Nasser Al-Attiyah coming in 1st place.
+In the same race, Sébastien Loeb finished in 4th place, Lucas Moraes in 7th and Cristina Gutiérrez took 11th place.